robin-armstrong/cceqr-experiments/README.md

-This repository contains Julia code for numerical experiments with the thresholded QRCP algorithm.
+This repository contains Julia code for numerical experiments with the CCEQR algorithm.